Best Cities in the UK for Indian Students 2025: Study, Work, and Settle

 City Name |

-Leicester |
+York |

-Unemployment Rate in Leicester |
+Unemployment Rate in York |

-Average Income in Leicester |
+Average Income in York |

-Average Cost of Living in Leicester |
+Average Cost of Living in York |

-Current Indian Population in Leicester |
+Current Indian Population in York |

-Major Industries in Leicester |
+Major Industries in York |

 Choosing the right city can significantly enhance the students overall academic journey.
 Living in a student friendly city in the UK allows Indian students to immerse themselves in a global environment, attend international events, enjoy cultural activities and gain exposure to some of the world's top companies.
 Together, these aspects shape a truly enriching and holistic student experience.
-Some of the key factors that make a city favourable for students include
+Some of the key factors that make a city favourable for students include:

 Factor |

-Description |
+Description (2025) |

 Presence of Top-Ranked Universities |